 Yes, you can plant trees species of moderate size with non-invasive roots in parts of the house with a suitable depth of soil between connecting spaces and on the earth berms around the house.
 Directly on top of the spaces where there is little thickness of Earth, it is preferable to plant smaller species.
 However, even in these areas the depth of Earth is approximately 8 inches there is enough space to plant large shrubs.
 It is important to get advice on local plants and planting techniques from professionals in the area.

 Yes, it is possible.
 The type of crops you can grow will always depend on the climate and conditions of your area.

-The typical foundation system, applicable in most of cases, is a simple reinforced concrete beam of 1 ft X 1 ft in sections that go under all the modules and also serves to anchor them.
+The typical slab foundation system, applicable in most of cases, is a simple reinforced concrete beam of that go under all the modules and also serves to anchor them.
+Foundation depth will be dependent upon your local building codes.
 A soil study is always important to determine the load bearing capacity and other characteristics which may affect the foundation.

 Compass Green Homes modules are anchored to the foundation beam using expansion bolts placed in holes drilled into the beam.

 Yes.
 Compass Green Homes delivers modules finished in a white sandable surface which can be painted with any exterior-grade acrylic paint.

 Yes.
 The system supports the connection of additional modules, but future growth should be planned from the beginning so the appropriate parts can be pre-configured for later expansion.